Effiong06/Agri-Naija-Centre/README.md

 Created automatically on first run:

-Username	Password
-admin	supersecretpassword
+Username:- admin; Password:- supersecretpassword

-📧 Contact Form
+Contact Form

 Uses Gmail SMTP.
 If using Gmail, enable App Passwords and use that as EMAIL_PASS.

-📜 License
+ License

 This project is for educational use.